pereira3R/LandingPage-GroupSearchGPT/README.md

 ---

 ### Overview
-The project is nothing more than a landing page that was requested by a research and extension group at the Federal University of Mato Grosso
+The project is nothing more than a landing page that was requested by a research and extension group at the Federal University of Mato Grosso.

 ### Features
 -